GabLast/learning-ci-cd/README.md

    git repository -> advanced -> refspec: '+refs/tags/v*:refs/remotes/origin/tags/v*'
    Branch Specifier -> '**/tags/v*'

-   While it will trigger on every push due to step 4, build will fail when adding the previous refspec if the tag doesn't exist
+   While it will trigger on every push due to step 4, build will fail if there are no tags/releases

+   A bandaid fix might be to use a production branch specifier, and trigger on push/merge/prs into prod branch